 Q: How much is an appointment?

-Your first consultation is bulk billed, just bring your medicare card with you.
+Your first consultation with our Nurse Practitioner is bulk billed, just bring your Medicare card with you.

 For other appointments, it’ll depend on the treatment recommended to you.
 But that will be discussed with you before starting a care plan, whether that includes an appointment with our specialists or several pelvic floor physiotherapist sessions.